 3. Antibiotic ointments

 Antibiotic ointments and creams help prevent infections.
 Apply an antibacterial ointment like Bacitracin or Neosporin to your burn and cover with cling film or a sterile, non-fluffy dressing or cloth.

 4. Aloe vera

 Aloe vera is often touted as the “burn plant.”
 Studies show evidence that aloe vera is effective in healing first- to second-degree burns.
 Aloe is anti-inflammatory, promotes circulation, and inhibits the growth of bacteria.

 Apply a layer of pure aloe vera gel taken from the leaf of an aloe vera plant directly to the affected area.
-If you buy aloe vera in a store, make sure it contains a high percentage of aloe vera and avoid products that have additives, especially coloring and perfumes.
+If you buy aloe vera in a store, make sure it contains a high percentage of aloe vera.
+Avoid products that have additives, especially coloring and perfumes.